ggreig/OXO/README.md

 The executables compile, but functionality has not been completed.
 At the time of writing the following requirements are not satisfied:

-* Make random moves by each player
 * Offer to run another game at the end of a game
-* Display the result at the end of the game

 Incomplete Testing
 ------------------